AngleProtocol/angle-docs/guides/app-guides/earn/staking/univ3-lp.md

 #### How can I be eligible for the ANGLE rewards?

 By providing liquidity on any of the Angle Uniswap V3 pools incentivized on the app [Earn page](https://app.angle.money/earn), either directly through [Uniswap](https://app.uniswap.org/#/add/), or through Arrakis or Gamma.
+Note that you do not need to "stake" your liquidity anywhere to be eligible for ANGLE rewards.

 #### What do I need to do if I was previously staking?